 Many students at YSPH work part-time during the school year.
 Their jobs and hours vary greatly.
-Most students wait until they arrive in New Haven to search for work, but if you’d like to begin sooner, the information below may be helpful:
+Most students wait until they arrive in New Haven to search for work, but if you’d like to begin sooner, here’s what you need to know about student employment.

 - Campus Jobs

 Orientation will provide new students with information and resources that will prove helpful during your time at YSPH.
 More information about orientation schedules will be available in early summer.
 Please check your Yale email address for updates from the Office of Student Affairs.